-Shropshire Council's Admissions Team co-ordinates the admissions process to primary for the first time into Reception and Year 7 for secondary.
+Shropshire Council's Admissions Team co-ordinates the admissions process to primary schools for the first time into Reception.
 All enquiries regarding admissions should be addressed to the Admissions Team.
 Shropshire Council publish a booklet, 'Parents' Guide to Education in Shropshire', each year, with up-to-date information about schools, and a full explanation of the admissions process.
 The booklets are available from the Shropshire Council website.

 Parents/carers who may wish to speak directly to an Admissions Advisor may also contact them through the Admissions Team.
-Admissions for any year group, other than Reception or Year 7, will be classed as Mid-term applications, and will be handled directly by the school.
+Admissions for any year group, other than Reception, will be classed as Mid-term applications, and will be handled directly by the school.